-In order to proceed with any transactions a tax registry number must be issued for the buyer, .
+In order to proceed with any transactions a tax registry number (in Greek: Α.Φ.Μ.) must be issued for the buyer.
 The tax registry number is applied for and issued by the local tax authority.
-Our office does this for you.
+We assist our clients at FREE service, to issue this tax registry.

 The buyer must obtain the contract deed (title) held by the seller.
 It is then the lawyer's obligation to search the title deed at the registry of mortgages.
 The search must be carried out in order to secure that: